Skip to content

 data: list[tuple[Any, ...]] = []

-for row in self._rows(table, r1, r2):
+for i, row in enumerate(self._rows(table, r1, r2)):

-values = tuple(self._cell(row, c1, c2, as_datetime, merged))
+values = tuple(self._cell(name, row, c1, c2, as_datetime, merged, invalid_date))

 if values: